• 4 September 2024

 Hagen Reiners, editor of Argus German Fuels, explores what is driving demand for renewable diesel and the challenges the industry faces.

 Some consider HVO to be the first “real” chance to save CO2 in heavy duty transport.
 HVO, also known as renewable diesel, is chemically identical to conventional road diesel and can be used as a “drop-in” fuel to replace fossil fuel diesel.
-While other countries have led in HVO adoption, Germany — the single biggest European consumer of diesel — could have the potential to take HVO consumption to the next level.
+While other countries have led the way in HVO adoption, Germany — the single biggest European consumer of diesel — could have the potential to take HVO consumption to the next level.

 What may impact the HVO market ramp-up in Germany?